grantmcdermott/mixtape_learnr-ff/README.md

 The short reason is that, upon reading through the material, I realised I would write parts of the R code quite differently.
-(To be clear: There's no right or wrong way.
-Software pluralism FTW.)
+(To be clear: There's no right or wrong way.)
 So, this forked version is simply to be consistent with the way I'd probably teach an econometrics course using Scott's book.
-Keeping with the mixtape theme, this "fast forward" edition tries to be:
+Keeping with the mixtape theme, this "fast forward" edition tries to be _lean_ and _mean_:

 - **Lean:** My version of the code tries to be very concise (whilst hopefully maintaining readability).
 It also requires that users install and interact with